CCBDA-UPC/Assignments-2025/Lab07.md

 * [Task 7.1: CI/CD build using GitHub Actions](#Task71)
 * [Task 7.2: Observability using AWS CloudWatch, Elastic and Kibana](#Task72)

+> [!warning]
+> Once you close your Learner Lab session, some services continue alive.
+>   The aprox. cost for AWS RDS is 50 cents per day.
+>   AWS ElasticBeanstalk costs more than 1 USD per day.
+> Consider how that affects your budget and check [AWS Billing and Cost Management ](https://us-east-1.console.aws.amazon.com/costmanagement) to know more details on your expenditure.
+>

 <a id="Task71"/>

 ## Task 7.1: CI/CD build using GitHub Actions